What is a Limited Partnership for a Business?

 Limited Partnership Compared to Other Partnership and LLC Types

-Partnerships come in different varieties - limited partnership, limited liability partnership, general partnership.
+Partnerships come in different types - limited partnership, limited liability partnership, and general partnership.
 And then there are limited liability companies.
-In this article we'll look at the details of what makes a limited partnership and compare it to other types of partnerships and the limited liability company.
+In this article, we'll look at the details of what makes a limited partnership and compare it to other types of partnerships and the limited liability company.

 What is a Limited Partnership?